FP-5 Flamingo: Production

 Serial production of Flamingo was claimed to have begun in mid-2025, initially at a rate of approximately 30 missiles per month.
-According to Politico's interview with Fire Point CEO Iryna Terekh, the missile has successfully completed battlefield trials and entered serial production with a target capacity of 210 units monthly by October.
-Fire Point announced in September 2025 that it had increased production of its Flamingo cruise missile from 30 units per month in August to 50 units per month, with plans to reach seven missiles per day by the end of the year.
-The company's service manager Iryna Terekh confirmed that the Flamingo had entered serial production, with scaling up being the primary focus for meeting expanded production targets.
+According to Politico's August 2025 interview with Fire Point CEO Iryna Terekh, the missile had successfully completed battlefield trials, and entered serial production with a target capacity of 200 units monthly.
+Fire Point announced in September 2025 that it had increased production of its Flamingo cruise missile from 30 units per month in August to 50, with plans to reach seven missiles per day by the end of the year.
+Terekh confirmed that the Flamingo had entered serial production, with scaling up being the primary focus for meeting expanded production targets.

-The weapon system represents Ukraine's most advanced long-range strike capability.
+The weapon system provides Ukraine's most advanced long-range strike capability.

-In September 2025 the Danish government announced that a subsidiary of Fire Point will start production of solid rocket fuel for the Flamingo in Denmark from 1 December 2025.
+In September 2025, the Danish government announced that a subsidiary of Fire Point would start production of solid rocket fuel for the Flamingo in Denmark from 1 December 2025.
 Denmark temporarily suspended 20 laws and regulations to open the plant.

-Fire Point had purchased a large number of Ivchenko AI-25 from various stockpiles.
-These engines had a remaining flight time of some 10 hours.
-Given the engines will not be used in jet aircraft, Fire Point restores them not to full usage but enough for a Flamingo missile's flight time of three and a half hours.
-Previous media reports said that the engines had been made by Motor Sich.
-However, Fire Point claimed that they had found "thousands of such engines" at various landfills in Ukraine.
-These engines, in order to keep costs down, have had the titanium parts replaced by "cheaper and easier-to-produce alternatives" to make them flightworthy.
-Engines can also be taken from the some six thousand of these engines were manufactured and still in use in aircraft like the L-39 Albatross and Hongdu JL-8 jet trainers across "post-Soviet countries, Asia, and Africa".
-Fire Point has also established its own plant to produce engines for the missiles, whether this is the Ivchenko AI-25 under licence or not is unclear.
+Fire Point had purchased a large number of Ivchenko AI-25 engines with a remaining flight time of some 10 hours from various stockpiles.
+They restore the engines enough for a Flamingo missile's flight time of three and a half hours, although not suitable for normal more prolonged use.
+Previous media reports said that the engines had been made by Motor Sich, but Fire Point said that they had found "thousands of such engines" at landfills in Ukraine.
+Titanium parts were replaced by "cheaper and easier-to-produce alternatives" adequate to make them flightworthy.
+Engines can also be taken from about 6,000 still in use in aircraft such as the L-39 Albatross and Hongdu JL-8 jet trainers across "post-Soviet countries, Asia, and Africa".
+Fire Point has also established its own plant to produce missile engines; it is not clear if this is the Ivchenko AI-25 under licence.